Bio3SS/Bio3SS.github.io/midterm2.md

 title: Midterm 2
 ---

-Midterm 2 is on Fri 16 Mar.
+Midterm 2 is on Mon 18 Mar.

-Midterm 2 will be _cumulative_, but with more emphasis on material not yet tested.
+The midterm will be _cumulative_, but with more emphasis on material not yet tested.
 It will cover through Unit 5 Section 3.

 Extra midterm complete notes will be released on Wed.